FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 ## Certified configurations (SPAT Revolution v.22.02.50151)

 These configurations are tested and validated on a computer dedicated to SPAT Revolution.
 All other applications have been closed, and computer has been optimized as indicated below.

-The below configurations have been tested at the worst scenario, with the reverberation is the highest density for all rooms, all sources active with reverberation and all sources in full movement using OSC input.

 Computer optimization:
 - Disable Wi-Fi and Bluetooth if not absolutely required.